qgenlab/Deep5mC/README.md

 > Percentage
 2561bp Sequence
 ```
-A short example file can be seen in `test_input.fasta`.
+A short example file can be seen in `doc/test_input.fasta`.

 ## Example Usage